Gopikiran32/CODE-CHALLENGE/README.md

-#
+**CODE-CHALLENGE**

-run below commands if you are going to run in your local system
+Run below commands if you are going to run in your local system

 export AIRFLOW__CORE__FERNET_KEY=your_fernet_key